 With rosy lustre purpled o’er the lawn.

-Updated for 2017-18 season – to ensure you have a strong chance of spotting the celestial ballet, we’ve put together a list of the top destinations based on regularity, quality and accessibility.
+Updated for the 2023/2024 season – to ensure you have a strong chance of spotting the celestial ballet, we’ve put together a list of the top destinations based on regularity, quality and accessibility.

 Based in the heart of the aurora zone in the Norwegian Arctic, the city is widely regarded as one of the world’s best places to see the Northern Lights.
 Easily accessed from the UK – with a direct flight from London taking just 3.5 hours – Tromso serves as a popular destination year after year and offers excellent aurora views from September all the way until April.
 The city itself is a lively affair, with more pubs and bars per capita than anywhere else in Norway.

 Arriving at the zenith of the Swedish wilderness is richly rewarding, for Kiruna provides a quality aurora show without the tourists.
 Populated by just 18,000 people, a journey into the Arctic is like a journey to the unknown.
 Or stay at the ICEHOTEL in Jukkasjärvi, a place with fewer than 600 inhabitants.
 You can catch the lights between October and March here, although it’s not uncommon for a display a little earlier and later during periods of extended clear weather.

 Another excellent place in Swedish Lapland is the Luleå archipelago, which benefits from a lack of light pollution and a host of winter activities on offer to complement the viewing experience, including outdoor camping, husky dog sledding and ice fishing.
 What's more, the all-new direct flight from the UK to Luleå (from December 2021) makes Swedish Lapland more accessible than ever before.